jeewenjie/kivy-GUI-glass-break/README.md

 # kivy-GUI-glass-break
-GUI created with Kivy to detect glass break.
+GUI created with Kivy to detect glass breaking.

+Training script and model not provided.